thewca/wca-regulations/wca-regulations_2012.md

     - A1a1) The default time limit per solve is 10 minutes, though the organization team may announce a higher/lower time limit.
     - A1a2) Cumulative time limits may be enforced (e.g. 3 attempts with a cumulative time limit of 20 minutes).
 The time elapsed in a "DNF" result counts towards the cumulative time limit.
     - A1a3) For any round, time limits must be announced before the round begins must not be changed after it has begun.
-    - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used [NOTEL: The judge must use a stopwatch?
+    - A1b) If the time limit for an attempt is greater than 10 minutes, a stopwatch must be used [NOTE BY LUCAS: The judge must use a stopwatch?
 While the competitor must use the Stackmat?] for timekeeping, in addition to a Stackmat.
 If the puzzle is solved within 10 minutes, the Stackmat time is the result; otherwise the stopwatch time is the result.
     - A1c) A competitor participating in an event must be able to fulfil the event's requirements.
 A competitor competing with expectation of a "DNF" result may be disqualified from the event at the discretion of the Delegate.
 - A2) Scrambling
     - A2a) When he is called to compete in a round, a competitor shall submit his puzzle, in its solved state, to the scrambler and wait in the competitors area until he is called to compete.